RootPat/Loonfund-/README.md

 - Borrower.
 A user who borrows money from another user.
 A person in  need of capital who launches a fundraiser.
 – Lender.
 A user who lends money to a borrower.
 Normally, this would be a person with access to excess capital, motivated by philantropy.

+Advantages of LoonFund
+ The main advantage of Loonfund is that it provides an unalterable history of previous transactions.
+This includes users’ lending history, as well as the history of all project.
+The transparent nature of the system will make Loonfund more attractive than its centralized competitors.